nponeccop/haskell-exercises/03-fromenum.md

 ## Exercise 03

 `toUpper` converts a lower case `Char` to an upper case one.
 Fix type errors.
+Explain why there's no type errors in GHCi.

 ```Haskell
 fromEnum :: Char -> Int